FREQUENTLY ASKED QUESTIONS…

 How will we communicate between visits?

 Once you begin care you will have online access to an electronic health record system that has HIPAA compliant texting.
-Feel free to message Emily through that chat system anytime day or night.
-She will respond as soon as she is able to (its often the same day, but can take several days if she is busy).
+Feel free to message Emily through that chat system anytime day or night (it will not wake her up).
+She will respond as soon as she is able to (it’s often the same day, but can take several days if she is busy).
 If it is an actual serious emergency, seek emergency care immediately and notify Emily.
-If you are in labor, text or call the midwife.
+If you are in labor, text or call the midwife at (844)OHIO-MIDWIFE, Option 3.

 is everyone eligible for a homebirth?